Jian Bozan

 Jian Bozan (翦伯赞 (翦伯贊, Jiǎn Bózàn); April 14, 1898 – December 18, 1968) was a Chinese scholar and Marxist historian of Uyghur descent.
-Born in Taoyuan County, Hunan Province, Jian became an early supporter of the Communist Party of China.
+Born in Taoyuan County, Hunan Province, Jian became an early supporter of the Chinese Communist Party.
 From 1952 to his death, he was Vice President of Peking University.
 Like many authoritative academic figures of his generation, he was persecuted during the Cultural Revolution over a perceived divergence between his own ideas and that of dominant Maoist orthodoxy of the time.
 Unable to bear torture, Jian committed suicide in 1968.